jjdarcy/cantrilltips/FAQ.md

 # Frequently Asked Questions
 This FAQ gathers many of the questions asked on https://learn.cantrill.io/ so there is a permanent record of the advice given.
+You can add questions by replacing the "Question x" with your question and writing the anchor replacing spaces with -.
+Then just add the answer underneath.
 Please submit a PR to add or improve upon this FAQ.

 - [How long do Adrians videos take?](#how-long-do-videos-take)